 1. Jewish Wedding Vows

-During a traditional Jewish wedding, the bride and groom may say these words (in Hebrew) as they exchange rings:
+During a traditional Jewish wedding, the couple may say these words (in Hebrew) as they exchange rings:

 Along with the ring exchange, the Seven Blessings (Sheva Berakhot) are recited.
 Here's a translated excerpt:

 Blessed are You, Adonai, our God, Ruler of the universe, gladden the beloved companions as You gladdened Your creatures in the garden of Eden.
 Blessed are You, Adonai, Who gladdens this couple.
 Blessed are You, Adonai, our God, Ruler of the universe, Who created joy and gladness, loving couples, mirth, glad song, pleasure, delight, love, loving communities, peace, and companionship.
 Adonai, our God, let there soon be heard...the voice of the loving couple, the sound of the their jubilance from their canopies and of the youths from their song-filled feasts.
 Blessed are You Who causes the couple to rejoice, one with the other.

 We bless God for creating joy and happiness, bride and groom, mirth song, gladness and rejoicing, love and harmony, peace and companionship; and we thank God for letting this bride and groom to rejoice together.